LennyGonz/JavaScript-CheatSheet/README.md

   }
 }
 ```
-I have whole set of individual variables that I need to restructure back into the new merged object
+I have whole set of individual variables that I need to restructure back into the new merged object <br>
 So destructuring happens at the top and at the bottom we recreate the object structure with all the new mixed in values

 In other words, in any place where I'm going to or would be inclined to use something like `_.extend` I just defined a function for that specific purpose and I give it a good semantic name like: `ajaxOptions` and instead of maintaining my defaults for my AJAX in a default AJAX options object, I just have those defaults inside of the function in its destructuring parameter signature